AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

     when (Has_Value => True, Val => Positive) => return 1;
  end case;

 The case statement returns the sign of an optional value.
 If no values are present, ``0`` is returned.
 The subtype ``None`` is introduced to act as a short form for the pattern ``(Has_Value => False)``.

+.. note:: Pattern matching is seen as particularly useful in the context of
+    discriminated records, because it allows safe and complete handling of every case, in a fashion that is very close to what is done with sum types in functional languages.
+It is seen as a strictly better way of accessing fields whose existence depends on a discriminant, because it cannot fail at runtime.

-Pattern matching can also be used on derivation trees of tagged types.
-It is not possible to match the tag directly inside a pattern, instead, subtypes and qualified composite patterns should be used.
-Usually, subtypes used as patterns, as well as in qualified expressions, should be compatible with the type of the selecting expression.
-However, if the selecting expression is tagged, it is possible to use any (classwide) type from the hierarchy, as long as they are convertible.
+Pattern matching can also be used on tagged types: It is possible to match on an object of a classwide type.
+Matching different shapes can be done either using a subtype pattern, or a qualified composite pattern.

+.. note:: Usually, subtypes used as patterns, as well as in qualified expressions, should be compatible with the type of the selecting expression.
+   However, if the selecting expression is tagged, it is possible to use any (possibly classwide) type from the hierarchy, as long as they are convertible.
    Note that, as derivation trees can always be extended, a default case should necessarily be used when matching an object of a classwide type.
-Here is an example:
+Here is an
+   example:

 .. code-block:: ada

  type Shape is tagged record
     X, Y : Integer;
  end record;

  type Line is new Shape with record
     X2, Y2 : Integer;
  end record;

  type Circle is new Shape with record
     Radius : Natural;
  end record;